Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 There are three mobile operators in the Philippines.
 Mobile phone services in the Philippines are affordable at $0.15 average per minute call, while an SMS or text message costs $0.02.
 With the affordable rates, Filipinos prefer texting over phone calls as mobile signals can be weak due to a lack of cell sites.
 Broadband services are available at home and for office use and subscribers should expect rates similar to that in the U.S.

 Electrical outlets in the Philippines use 220 volts.
 This is compatible with most electronic gadgets that allow 110-220 volts.

 Many major international airlines fly between Manila and the United States on a regular basis.
-Typically, these flights are indirect with layovers or stopovers before they reach their final destination (e.g., Delta Airlines flies from Manila to the U.S. via Narita and Incheon; United flies from Manila to Mainland U.S. via Guam).
-New direct flights are available to the U.S. on non-U.S. carriers.
+Typically, these flights are indirect with layovers or stopovers before they reach their destination (e.g., Delta Airlines flies from Manila to the U.S. via Incheon; United flies from Manila to U.S. via Guam).
+Philippine Airlines has direct flights to the U.S.

 Within the Philippines, one can travel to most parts of the country by land, air, or sea with relative ease.
 For land travel, the quality of the road network is quite varied.
 Distances that may be covered quickly in the United States typically take longer in the Philippines, due to insufficient road quality and congestion.
 An extensive road network links most of the archipelago.